 The memory management is the same as that of Windows 8/8.1.
 The traditional apps are stored in electronic memory and focused apps are also stored in RAM.
 If RAM becomes congested due to excess data, the app and data things are compressed up to 40% and accommodated in the same electronic memory.

-Windows 10 too has two categories of apps: modern and traditional.
+Windows 11/10 too has two categories of apps: UWP and Traditional.
 The traditional applications are stored separately in electronic memory while the modern apps each have their own stack.
 This makes it easier to push modern apps and related data to pagefile when you open too many apps in a way that memory falls short despite compression.